Introduction. How complicated is early termination of a fixed-term lease?

 - Identify your own reasons for termination.
 Determine whether there are legitimate reasons to terminate the contract early, such as, for example, a material breach of contract by one of the parties.
 Try to identify whether you are potentially able to find such reasons.

 - Consult a lawyer or other highly experienced person in this area.
-Rent is usually payable monthly, so usually the sooner - the better.
+Rent is usually paid monthly, so the sooner the better is usually the case.
+What shall we do?
+We'll investigate:

-2. How to terminate the lease agreement ahead of time?
-How to convince the landlord?
+2. How to terminate a rental agreement early?
+How to convince the landlord or tenant to terminate the agreement early?

-Termination of the lease agreement early may be possible if the contract provides for such an option or if both parties agree to it.
-In some cases, courts may also find that early termination is justified due to special circumstances.
-However, courts rule this way very rarely, because that is not the purpose of fixed-term contracts.
+Termination of a lease agreement before its expiry may be possible if the agreement provides for such a possibility, or if both parties agree to it.
+In some cases, courts may also rule that early termination of the agreement was justified due to specific circumstances.
+However, courts rule this way very rarely, as this is not the purpose of fixed-term agreements.

 - Agreement of the parties - The best way to terminate a lease early is to get both parties to agree to the termination.
 This may involve negotiating the terms of the early termination of the lease, such as the return of the deposit, settlement of outstanding payments, etc. There is a full range of options here.